Des331150/instrument-website/README.md

-# instrument-website
+# rock-paper-scissors
-This is a recreation of the website called Instrument.
+This is a rock,paper,scissors game between the user and the computer.